kalpanamanthiram/Covid-Tonsil/README.md

 # Covid-Tonsil
-# Robust, persistent adaptive immune responses to SARS-CoV-2 in oropharyngeal lymphoid tissue in children
+# Adaptive immune responses to SARS-CoV-2 persist in pharyngeal lymphoid tissue in children

 We analyzed the immune profile of tonsils and adenoids following COVID-19.